 5. Remember the bro-code: There are certain rules meant to be guidelines between Bro’s.
 One of these rules are no hitting in the groin area or biting.
 Keep in mind the unspoken code of ethics while playing on the field or court.

-More Videos of Mayeling No matching videos
+More Videos of Mayeling

 NOTE: you can freely redistribute this resource, electronically or in print, provided you leave the authors contact information below intact.